 The Gachon Indices of Climate Extremes (GICE), used to present to communities across temperate regions on understanding climate changes, are based on the two most common meteorological observations - temperature and precipitation.
 For the indices to be useful in understanding extremes, observations of the maximum and minimum temperatures as well as precipitation should be available on a daily basis, with a record length of at least thirty years of data.
 Basic climate observations of temperature and precipitation are taken around the world using common methodologies and standards established by the World Meteorological Organization (WMO).
-Temperature and precipitation observations are recorded across Canada by automatic weather stations, and volunteer climate observers.
+Temperature and precipitation, and volunteer climate observers.